Jonathannd03/tumaini-jipya/EMAIL_SETUP.md

 ## Troubleshooting

-### "Invalid credentials" Error
+### "Email service not configured" Error

-- Make sure you're using an **App Password**, not your regular Gmail password
-- Check that 2-Step Verification is enabled on your Google account
+- Make sure the `.env` file exists in the project root
-- Verify the App Password is correctly copied (no spaces)
+- Verify that `RESEND_API_KEY` is set in the `.env` file
+- Restart the development server after adding the API key
+- Check that the API key starts with `re_`

 ### "Failed to send email" Error

+- Verify your API key is correct (no extra spaces or characters)
+- Check that your Resend account is active
 - Check your internet connection
-- Verify Gmail SMTP is not blocked by your network
-- Ensure the environment variables are loaded (restart the dev server)
+- Look at the server console for detailed error messages
+- Ensure you haven't exceeded the free tier limit (100 emails/day)

 ### Email Not Received

 - Check your spam/junk folder
-- Verify the email address in the API endpoint (server/api/contact.post.ts)
+- Verify the recipient email in server/api/contact.post.ts (line 44)
+- Check the Resend dashboard logs: https://resend.com/emails
+- The Resend logs show all sent emails and their delivery status

+### "Rate limit exceeded" Error

+- Free tier: 100 emails/day, 3,000 emails/month
+- Consider upgrading your Resend plan if you need more
-- Check the server console for error messages
+- Check your Resend dashboard for usage statistics

 ## Production Deployment

-For Netlify deployment, add the environment variables in the Netlify dashboard:
+For Netlify deployment, add the environment variable in the Netlify dashboard:

 1. Go to your site in Netlify
 2. Navigate to **Site settings** > **Environment variables**
-3. Add the following variables:
+3. Add the following variable:
-   - `EMAIL_USER`: ndingajonathan96@gmail.com
-   - `EMAIL_PASSWORD`: your-app-password
+   - Key: `RESEND_API_KEY`
+   - Value: Your Resend API key (starts with `re_`)
+4. Redeploy your site

 ## Email Template